Master of Landscape Architecture

 MLA Program Instructors

-Full-time faculty:
+Full-time SOA landscape architecture faculty:

-- Simon Bussiere, ASLA, AILA; Assistant Professor
+- Simon Bussiere, ASLA, AILA; Associate Professor

-- Judith Stilgenbauer, ASLA; Professor
+- Judith Stilgenbauer, FASLA; Professor

 Part-time faculty: